VikashiniPramanathan/Event-Management-System/README.md

 2. Mysql Workbench : 8.0.38

 ## How to import this project
+1. Start Eclipse.
+2. Import the project (File -> Import).
+3. Click General, select the Exiting Projects into workspace and click next.
+4. Select the root directory and click Finish.

 ## How to build this project
+1. Select Project and click Build All.

 > [!NOTE]
 > Port 3306 is the default port for the MySQL Workbench.

+## How to Run this project
+1. Select Run and click Run
+2. The console will be popped up.

 ## Sample output
 ```